oddbird/oddsite/content/2019/10/09/css-tricks-sass-modules.rst

   The new syntax will replace ``@import`` with ``@use`` and ``@forward`` -- a big step forward for making Sass partials
-  (one of the languages most used features) more readable, performant, and safe.
+  (one of the language's most used features) more readable, performant, and safe.
   This article goes into detail, but you can also read our